learnbyexample/py_regular_expressions/py_regex.md

 ## Using functions in the replacement section

 Functions can be used in the replacement section of `re.sub()` instead of a string.
-A `re.Match` object will be passed to the function as argument.
+A `re.Match` object will be passed to the function as the argument.
 In the [Backreference](#backreference) section, you'll learn an easier way to directly reference the matching portions in the replacement section.

 ```ruby
 # m[0] will contain entire matched portion